 Yeah, keep going.

-The Chicago reader talked about and commented, has comments of Barack Obama why he attended the Million Man March.
+The Chicago Reader talked about and commented, has comments of Barack Obama why he attended the Million Man March.

-That most people don't know that, I don't think.
+Most people don't know that, I don't think.

 That's pretty pretty.